Social Anxiety Triggers: Situations That Worsen Fear

 • Responding to unexpected questions

-Unlike performance settings, which trigger anxiety related to presentation, professional anxiety centers on competence — the fear of failing at a task and being perceived as incapable.
-This fear often stems from long-standing feelings of inadequacy.
+Unlike performance settings, which trigger anxiety around presentation, professional anxiety centers on something different — competence.
+The fear of failing at a task and being perceived as incapable by the people around you.

 They might think to themselves “because I am getting anxious, it must mean I am incapable.”
 Recognizing this distinction is crucial: the anxiety you have is not a reflection of your actual skills, but a misfiring of your brain’s threat response system.